punnlert/punnlert.github.io/src/routes/(blog-article)/baobal/+page.md

 ### Persona

-From the Point of View statement, we made a user persona.
+From the Point of View statement, we made a user persona for everybody in the team to be on the same page about who to design for.
 <Image src="/images/posts/baobal/ideation-persona.png" alt="A persona for our application" withLightbox={true} />

 ### How Might We's